Towards Improving Unit Commitment Economics: An Add-On Tailor for Renewable Energy and Reserve Predictions: Case Studies

-In comparison, the prescriptive UC \eqref{PUC} has the same model structure as \eqref{UC}, thus following the least-cost principle and remaining strong interpretability.
-In addition, the results have clearly shown that efficiencies of T-SP/T-RO and C-PO are mutually reachable.
-Therefore, it is promising to harness the compatibility of C-PO in bridging the gap between the state-of-the-art T-SP/T-RO and the current practice.
+In summary, the prescriptive UC \eqref{PUC} of CPO has the same structure as the model \eqref{UC} of TPO, thus following the least-cost principle, remaining strong interpretability, and being computationally efficient.
+Moreover, Fig.~\ref{fig11} has shown that the UC economics of TSP/TRO and CPO are mutually reachable.
+Thus, by selecting training samples properly, it is promising to harness the compatibility of CPO in bridging the gap between TSP/TRO and current practice.